Frequently Asked Questions

 Yes.
 We do not supply drones on our courses.
 You will also need to have a minimum of 2 hours logged on the drone you wish to use.
 If you use a DJI product, the GO4 App will log your flights for you,

 Where can I do the course?

-At UAVAir we can provide you with a generic set of procedures to enable you to complete the Flight Assessment before completing your own company-specific Operations Manual.
+The short answer is yes.
+We can provide you with a generic set of procedures to enable you to complete the Flight Assessment before completing your own company-specific Operations Manual.
 This will give you an opportunity to learn exactly what is required and what works well and not so well, before writing your own procedures.

-Can you offer bespoke courses?
+Do you offer bespoke courses?